bloomberg/memray/docs/flamegraph.rst

 The flame graph exposes a button to show or hide frames which might be distracting when interpreting the results, either because they were injected by Memray or because they are low-level implementation details of CPython.
-By default, frames tagged as non-relevant are hidden.
-You can reveal them with the "Show Non-Relevant Frames"
+By default, frames tagged as irrelevant are hidden.
+You can reveal them by unchecking the *Hide Irrelevant Frames*
 checkbox:

 .. image:: _static/images/non_relevant_checkbox.png